unstoppabledomains/docs/src/browser-resolution/resolving-domains-in-a-browser.md

 ![](../.gitbook/assets/overview_dweb_website_via_dns_dweb_gateways.png)

-### Distributed Content Gateway
+### Distributed content gateway

 A gateway is an HTTP Server that acts as a proxy between HTTP and a distributed content protocol.
 Basic functionality of such a gateway:

 1. Receive HTTP request to a blockchain domain (like `http://example.crypto`)
 2. Resolve the domain into crypto records
-3. Get the content based on [Browser Resolution Algorithm](browser-resolution-algorithm.md)
+3. Get the content based on [Browser resolution algorithm](browser-resolution-algorithm.md)
 4. Return the content to the client via HTTP

-### Resolution Over DNS Gateway
+### Resolution over DNS gateway

 A gateway is a DNS Server that resolves not just traditional domains but also `.crypto` domains.
 Basic functionality of such a gateway:

 1. Receive a domain resolution request
 2. Resolve a domain using classical DNS system if is in classical TLD (like `.com`)
-3. Resolve a domain using [Browser Resolution Algorithm](browser-resolution-algorithm.md) if it is in crypto TLD
+3. Resolve a domain using [Browser resolution algorithm](browser-resolution-algorithm.md) if it is in crypto TLD
-   - If a domain is set using DNS, transform [Crypto DNS Records](browser-resolution-algorithm.md#dns-records) into classical records
+   - If a domain is set using DNS, transform [Crypto DNS records](browser-resolution-algorithm.md#dns-records) into classical records
    - If a domain is set using distributed content
-     - If the client requests `A` record, resolve to [Distributed Content Gateway](resolving-domains-in-a-browser.md#distributed-content-gateway) IP Address
+     - If the client requests `A` record, resolve to [Distributed content gateway](resolving-domains-in-a-browser.md#distributed-content-gateway) IP Address
      - If the client requests a `TXT` record, resolve to all crypto records in JSON encoded key-value format
 4. Send resolution to client